go-micah/chat-cli/README.md

 ## Prerequisites

 1. You will need an AWS account.
-2. You will need to enable Cloud v2 in Amazon Bedrock
+2. You will need to enable Cloude v2 in Amazon Bedrock
 3. You will need to run `aws config` from the command line to set up your default profile

 ## Compile